netbox-community/netbox/docs/installation/4-gunicorn.md

     If the NetBox service fails to start, issue the command `journalctl -eu netbox` to check for log messages that may indicate the problem.

 Once you've verified that the WSGI workers are up and running, move on to HTTP server setup.

+!!! note
+    There is a bug in the current stable release of gunicorn that NetBox ships with (v21.2.0) which can cause 502 errors when multiple sequential requests are sent to gunicorn.
+If you encounter this problem you can downgrade gunicorn via the command `pip install gunicorn==20.1.0`.
+Note however that this will remove support for python 3.11.
+More information on this gunicorn bug can be found at https://github.com/benoitc/gunicorn/issues/3038